ericgsmith/d7patternlab/README.md

 ```

 ## Forms
-Forms... forms... forms.
-These can be a cunt to theme in Drupal, so we have matched Drupals form classes to our form
-atoms.

-Each form item can have its label, error state, required state and description altered in data.json, or per template.
+Each form item can have it's label, error state, required state and description altered in the global data.json file, or
+per template.

 ###Example
-Shows the example data for a textarea used in a pattern.
-This requires refactoring as it currently limits the page /
-pattern to the same data for each field type.
+Shows the example data for a text area used in a pattern.
+This currently limits the page / pattern to use the same data
+for each field type.
+If this proves problematic we need to refactor the way this is controlled (the other option is hard
+coding the classes / markup or adding new atoms for each field).

 ```
     "textarea" : {
         "description" : false,
         "required": false,
         "error": false,
-        "showLabel": true
+        "label": "Text area"
     },
 ```